niklim/FSC_and_AoA/README.md

 # ba_thesis
 Python and R code used for my bachelor thesis "Form-to-Meaning Systematicity &amp; Language Acquisition".

-The R code can be run using the data_morph.csv file found in the datasets folder.
+The R code can be run using the data_morph.csv file found in the data folder.

 Data sets from following sources: